 Registration begins at 8:30 am

-There will be a one-hour break for lunch on your own
+There will be a thirty minute break for lunch which will be provided

 For more information contact Kenya at 708.222.4609